 “One possible explanation for the superiority of sexual reproduction is that, over the long term, the criterion for natural selection may not be individual fitness but rather mix-ability of genes.”

-This ties into a crucial point, echoing sentiments sometimes expressed by researchers like Ilya Sutskever: the ultimate objective isn’t just fitting the training data, but generalizing to the test set.
+This ties into a crucial point, echoing sentiments sometimes expressed by researchers like Ilya Sutskever: the objective isn’t just fitting the training data, but generalizing to the test set.
 The paper highlights this early on:

 “With limited training data, however, many of these complicated relationships will be the result of sampling noise, so they will exist in the training set but not in real test data even if it is drawn from the same distribution.
 This leads to overfitting…”

-The core mechanism is elegant:
+The core mechanism is simple:

 1. During Training: For each training case (or minibatch), randomly “thin” the network by dropping units (setting their output to zero) with a certain probability 1-p.
 This means training an exponentially large ensemble of networks (potentially 2^N for N units) that all share weights.